 Application and enrolment

-The successful completion of a Bachelor’s degree in a relevant subject is required for admission to both Master’s degree programmes, Chemistry and Molecular Science.
-Since these programs build upon the basic concepts generally learned in a Bachelor’s programme, the required first degree must be closely related.
+The successful completion of a Bachelor’s degree in a relevant subject is required for admission to both Master’s degree programs, Chemistry and Molecular Science.
+Since these programs build upon the basic concepts generally learned in a Bachelor’s program, the required first degree must be closely related.
 Most successful applicants hold a B.Sc. degree in Chemistry or something similar.

-Applications for the Master’s degree programmes are processed by the Master’s Office.
+Applications for the Master’s degree programs are processed by the Master’s Office.

 The first step is to apply via the online portal “campo.”
 After that, send all required documents to the Master’s Office by post.

 Further information on the international Master’s degree programs and their application processes are available at the following links…

 - July 15 for the upcoming Winter Semester

 - January 15 for the upcoming Summer Semester